-(D) At the hearing, the chairman or vice-chairman of the commission, or a member of the commission appointed by the chairman or vice-chairman, shall preside.
+(D) At the hearing, the chairperson or vice-chairperson of the commission, or a member of the commission appointed by the chairperson or vice-chairperson, shall preside.
 The division shall submit to the commission a report identifying the status of the investigation or the complaint filed, any responses, and the results of any investigations or attempts to resolve a complaint.

 Hearings are to be conducted on an informal basis and shall be recorded by electronic devices.
 References may be made to rules of evidence but the commission shall not be bound by them.
 Parties and those giving testimony may be represented by counsel.
 Those subpoenaed to give testimony and others wishing to present testimony are to be sworn.

 The commission may conduct nonpublic hearings and maintain commission proceedings and records of those proceedings as confidential when the commission determines that public disclosure of the nature of the complaint would cause severe emotional distress to the complainants or other persons, exclusive of the cemetery registrant.